INFORMATION FOR CALENDARS/SCHEDULES

 Upon arrival, patrons will be directed to the appropriate parking area.
 The Mount Gretna Volunteer Fire Company will provide shuttle service for handicapped visitors.
 During the Art Show weekend, traffic flow in and out of Mt.
 Gretna is substantially altered.
 Route 117 will be closed during show hours.
 All routes are clearly marked and staffed.

-The Art Show features a gourmet food court with outstanding local restaurants and caterers, including Urban Olive, Hess’s Barbecue Catering, Gosia’s Pierogies, What If … Hershey, and The Hershey Pantry.
+The Art Show features a gourmet food court with outstanding local restaurants and caterers, including Urban Olive, Hershey Bistro, Gosia’s Pierogies, The Oasis, What If … Hershey, and The Hershey Pantry.
 The Mount Gretna Craft Brewery will offer craft beer and wine in the Hall of Philosophy during the show.
-Local restaurants, The Jigger Shop, Porch & Pantry, Mt.
+Local restaurants including The Jigger Shop, Porch & Pantry, Mt.
 Gretna Pizzeria, Mt.
 Gretna Hide-A-Way and Timbers Dinner Theatre, will also be open.

-11 am – 1 pm: Ken Gehret Quartet.
-The renowned fiddler and guitarist playing bluegrass and New Orleans style jazz.
+11am-1pm, Ken Gehret and Friends: The renowned fiddler and guitarist playing bluegrass and New Orleans style jazz.

 Proceeds from the Art Show are used to support cultural programs of the Pennsylvania Chautauqua and to maintain the Chautauqua’s historic buildings and grounds.
+Media is sponsored in part by a grant from the Lebanon County Commissioners.
 The show also contributes substantially to the Mt.
 Gretna Volunteer Fire Company and funds a variety of community projects throughout Mt.
 Gretna.

 Mt.
 Gretna is a small Victorian community founded in the late 1800s as a summer resort.
 Initially, the only way for residents to reach their cottages in the woods was to travel by train.
 The streets in Mt.
 Gretna were footpaths until automobiles became the regular mode of travel.
 Many of the original cottages surround the Mt.
 Gretna Playhouse, an open-air theater where numerous cultural events are held.
 The quaint atmosphere attracts many visitors every summer for music, theater, miniature golf, a walk in the woods, a ride on the rail-trail, a hike to Governor Dick (an observation tower on top of the mountain), a visit to the Jigger Shop (a local ice cream parlor), and of course, the Art Show!

 Volunteers from throughout the community help visitors find their way and keep things running smoothly.
-The Art Show is made possible by a small army of more than 200 volunteers who work throughout the year to ensure each show surpasses the previous one.
-Special thanks to immediate past chair Linda Bell and Director of Public Works Bill Care who help to make the complex planning of this event come to fruition.
+The Art Show is made possible by a small army of more than 200 volunteers.

 For additional information, including images of the artists’ work, posters, puzzles and admission tickets, as well as directions to the show, visit the Art Show website at https://mtgretnaarts.com.
 Mt.
 Gretna is located on Pennsylvania Route 117 approximately three miles north of Exit 266 on the Pennsylvania Turnpike; seven miles south of Lebanon; 15 miles east of Hershey; or 20 miles north of Lancaster.
 GPS address is 101 Chautauqua Drive, Mt.
 Gretna, PA, 17064.